Skip to main content

-Gukesh Dommaraju Becomes the Youngest Chess World Champion at 18
+Gukesh Dommaraju Becomes Youngest World Chess Champion at 18

 Gukesh Dommaraju, an 18-year-old chess player from India, made history by becoming the youngest-ever undisputed world chess champion.
 He won the title by beating the current champion, Ding Liren, 7.5-6.5 in the final of the World Chess Championship in Singapore.